CUFCTL/mlbd/skills/python.md

 # enable the environment that you created
 source activate myenv

-# start a Python shell and try to import tensorflow
+# start a Python shell and try to import keras
 # if everything is working, it will import with no problems
 python
 >>> import keras